Have you recently been shocked to find a much lower paycheck than you were expecting, only to realize your wages are being garnished by the IRS?

 Can a Collection Agency Garnish Your Paycheck?

-The unfortunate truth is that a debt collector is legally allowed to garnish your wages if you live in a state that allows it.
+The unfortunate truth is that a debt collector is legally allowed to garnish your wages if you live in a state that permits it.
 Before this can happen, though, a lawsuit must be filed against you.
 Once the case runs its course, if you take no action, the debt collection agency may be able to seek wage garnishment to collect on the judgment they were awarded in court.
-Once a wage garnishment is issued, the debt collector will receive the money deducted from each paycheck until the debt collection judgment is paid off.

 How Long Before a Creditor Can Garnish Wages?